knative/docs/docs/eventing/event-registry.md

     Regarding `topics`, this is what we use for the EventTypes `source` field, which is equal to the CloudEvent source attribute.

-    When a Cluster Configurator `kubectl apply` this yaml, not only the KafkaSource `kafka-source-sample` will be instantiated, but also two EventTypes will be added to the Registry (as there are two topics).
-You can see that in the Registry example output from the previous sections.
+    When you `kubectl apply` this yaml, the KafkaSource `kafka-source-sample` will be instantiated, and two EventTypes will be added to the registry (as there are two topics).
+You can see that in the registry example output from the previous sections.

-## Next Steps
+## What's next

 We suggest the reader to experiment in her own cluster with the different Event Sources listed above.
 The following links might help to get you started.